nautobot/nautobot-app-firewall-models/docs/models.md

 Allows for creating an index value that is only relevant to the relationship, this allows for a Policy Rule to potentially be used multiple times across multiple Policies.

-This model is not directly exposed to the user but is exposed through the Policy object and the index is set via the Policy detail view.
+This model is not directly exposed to the user but can be accessed via the Policy object, and the index value is set in the Policy detail view.

 #### Attributes